 Go Wild offers a variety of Private and Group classes to a wide range of audiences at reasonable rates.
 If you do not see the class you are looking for contact us and we will be happy to customize a class or adventure that helps you foster a deeper connection to the natural world.

-- Learn to recognize and use local plants for food and medicine
+- Use local plants for food and medicine

-- Learn the natural history, ecology and flora of the Bay Area
+- Explore the natural history, ecology and flora of Southern Oregon

 - Deepen our connection to nature in way that feels authentic for our times

-- Learn how nature communicates with us through signs and symbols
+- Experience how nature communicates with us through signs and symbols

 - Feel at home and comforted on the land while gaining the ability to source directly from nature for healing and wisdom